Q:Whenever I take my dog outside, they want to eat grass. Why do dogs eat grass? Is this normal?

 Dogs eat grass because of behavioral issues.

-If your pup seems perfectly healthy, but can’t seem to shake their grass-eating habit (for example, you notice they always make a beeline for the same grassy patch or only eat certain blades along the fence), it may be caused by behavioral issues, such as anxiety or obsessive-compulsive disorder, says Marc Bercovitch, DVM, Dip ACVIM, a veterinary internist at Veterinary Specialists of Birmingham, in Alabama.
+If your pup seems perfectly healthy, but can’t seem to shake their grass-eating habit (for example, you notice they always make a beeline for the same grassy patch or only eat certain blades along the fence), it may be caused by behavioral issues, such as anxiety or obsessive-compulsive disorder, says Marc Bercovitch, DVM, Dip ACVIM, a veterinary internist at Veterinary Specialists of Birmingham, Alabama.

 Eating grass can serve as a coping mechanism that helps stressed or anxious dogs calm down, similar to licking and chewing.